Why the Solar Year Begins on March 22

 Introduction

+Most modern calendars begin the year on an arbitrary civil date.
 From a solar perspective, this creates an immediate disconnect between timekeeping and astronomical reality.

 The March Equinox as a Solar Threshold